Engaging in Multicultural Ministry

 - Standing on the Side of Love: A public advocacy campaign that offers a platform for UUs and other people of faith to challenge oppression and violence based on race, ethnicity, immigration status, sexual orientation, gender identity, and other identities.
-Use Standing on the Side of Love to expand your social justice commitment to racial justice and multicultural ministry.

 - Congregational Stories & Best Practices: A collection of stories of transformative justice ministry including the action steps and resources each congregation used.